Robert Goodwill

-Sir Robert Goodwill (born 31 December 1956) is a British Conservative Party politician and farmer who served as a Member of Parliament (MP) for Scarborough and Whitby from 2005 to 2024.
+Sir Robert Goodwill, PC (born 31 December 1956) is a British Conservative Party politician and farmer who served as a Member of Parliament (MP) for Scarborough and Whitby from 2005 to 2024.
 He was previously a Member of the European Parliament (MEP) for Yorkshire and the Humber.
 Goodwill served in Theresa May's government as Minister of State at the Home Office, the Department for Education, and the Department for Environment, Food and Rural Affairs.

 Goodwill is a member of the Cornerstone Group of Conservative MPs.
 He describes himself as a "staunch Eurosceptic" but supported Remain in the EU referendum.

 Early life

 Goodwill was born in Terrington, North Riding of Yorkshire, and was privately educated at the Quaker Bootham School in York and the University of Newcastle upon Tyne where he received a Bachelor of Science degree in agriculture in 1979.

 He has been the managing director of Mowthorpe (UK) Ltd. since 1995, which offers environmentally friendly burials in the North Yorkshire countryside.